pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 * ensure that it uses UIMA CAS XMI messaging system as specified at [https://openminted.github.io/releases/processing-web-services/1.0.0/specification](https://openminted.github.io/releases/processing-web-services/1.0.0/specification) and
 * upload the typesystem that the web service deploys in Maven.

-{% blurb style='warning'%}
-N.B.
-We currently support only REST web services compliant with the OpenMinTeD specifications.
-{% endblurb %}

 #### **Step 2 - Adding in the OpenMinTeD platform**